JustusRijke/py-cli-boilerplate/README.md

 ## Usage as Template

 1. [Create a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) directly using this template
+1. Replace `py-cli-boilerplate` with your distribution name in all files
-1. Find and replace `pycliboilerplate` with your desired program name
+1. Replace `py_cli_boilerplate` with your package name in all files (dashes not allowed in package names)
-1. Rename `src/pycliboilerplate/` directory to match your program name
+1. Rename `src/py_cli_boilerplate/` directory to your package name
 1. Update [pyproject.toml](pyproject.toml) with your project details
 1. Update badge URLs in README.md with your repository information